 Family legends are fun to share, especially with other family members when gathered together for an occasion.
 When stories are shared between the generations, sometimes the details are lost.
 Even with further questioning.
 Details can be scarce if the legend is only an oral history rather than one with documents, or at least chronicled by someone close to the event.
 I wish my ancestors all kept diaries, too bad they did not have a blog for posting their stories!
-I enjoy researching family legends and finding records to validate the legends.
+I enjoy researching family legends and finding records to validate the tales.

 Sometimes Legends are True

 A family legend that impressed me when I was a child was about my great uncles, Lou and Roll Osborne.
 The story went the boys were placed in an orphanage when their mother died in 1883, and their father soon married one of the teachers at the orphanage.
 The fact the orphanage teacher was my great grandmother made this story both romantic and shocking.
 I researched this family legend several years ago and found it to be true.
 Some of the details turned out to be more shocking and more romantic than the story shared at family gatherings.
-I posted about this legend, and some of the surprises uncovered previously.
+I previously posted about this legend, and some of the surprises I uncovered.
 [1, 2]

 Sometimes Legends are False

 I read a family legend about one of my 3rd great grandfather’s being witness to the bombardment of Ft.
 McHenry in 1814.
 I researched this legend and discovered it was probably false.
 My 3rd great grandfather’s service during the War of 1812 placed him nowhere near Baltimore in 1814.
 I wrote in more detail about this legend and my research last year for the prompt “Fire”.